 It may surprise Clarkstown residents to learn of the variety of roles that their Town Supervisor held before entering politics.
 As the former Executive Director at Rockland Independent Living (now known as BRIDGES), the former director of Services at Abbott House (a not for profit focused on providing foster care), and a previous member of the Priesthood, Hoehmann has much experience to draw on when governing Clarkstown “I learned more about politics in the priesthood and seminary than in politics itself”, joked Hoehmann.
 Though his titles and responsibilities have changed over the years, the Supervisor believes that his tenure in office is “just another way of service”.

 When Hoehmann began his first term in office,he oversaw an almost total overhaul of the existing system from the prior Supervisor.
 Although at the time it was controversial, Hoehmann mentioned that during this overhaul he brought in an outside entity to review the police department and restructured Clarkstown’s approach to funding law enforcement.
-The Supervisor’s team was able to redirect funds from the department toward other underfunded government entities and establish an Economic Development team which has been able to attract new business to the area – including the highly requested Chick-fil-A and Trader Joes
+The Supervisor’s team works consistently to prioritize economic development and also managed to establish an Economic Development team.
+This team has been able to attract new business to the area – including the highly requested Chick-fil-A.

 A particular point of pride for Hoehmann is his work to increase his accessibility to his constituents.
 Nine times a year on Mondays at 6:00 p.m., the Supervisor sits down and does a live Tele-Town Hall meeting with any residents who want to join.
 Residents can join through their phone or by watching Facebook live, and after a fifteen minute update focused on the town, can field questions directly to the Supervisor.
 Hoehmann also runs an interview program, and according to his Communications Director Erika Moschetti he is now up to 86 interviews with veterans, town officials, government officials, and not-for-profits.